kellykohlleffel/genai-rag-snowflake/README.md

 * Open a New Worksheet in **Snowflake Snowsight** (left gray navigation under Projects)
 * Make sure you set the worksheet context at the top: **HOL_DATABASE** and **yourlastname_yourfirstname schema name**
 * Copy and paste these [**transformation scripts**](01-transformations.sql) in your Snowsight worksheet
-* Highlight the first transformation script and click run
+* Position your cursor anywhere in the first transformation script and click run
 * This will create a new winery_information table using the CONCAT function.
 Each multi-column record (winery or vineyard) will now be a single string (creates an "unstructured" document for each winery or vineyard)

 ### STEP 4: Create the embeddings and the vector table from the winery_information single string table
-* Highlight the second transformation script in your Snowflake Snowsight worksheet and click run
+* Position your cursor anywhere in the second transformation script in your Snowflake Snowsight worksheet and click run
 * This will create your embeddings and a vector table that will be referenced later by Cortex LLM functions and your Streamlit application

 ### STEP 5: Run a SELECT statement to check out the LLM-friendly "text" document table and embeddings table
-* Highlight the third script **SELECT * FROM vineyard_data_vectors WHERE winery_information LIKE '%winery name is Kohlleffel Vineyards%';** in your Snowflake Snowsight worksheet and click run
+* Position your cursor anywhere in the third script **SELECT * FROM vineyard_data_vectors WHERE winery_information LIKE '%winery name is Kohlleffel Vineyards%';** in your Snowflake Snowsight worksheet and click run
 * This will show you the complete results of the 2 transformations that you just ran

 ### STEP 6: Create the a Streamlit app and build a Visit Assistant Chatbot